sleepymalc/MISS/README.md

 ### Linear Regression

-The [linear_regression](linear_regression) directory consists of the key MISS algorithm (`LAGS.py`) and the python notebooks for both the real-world experiment and synthetic data experiment.
+The [linear_regression](linear_regression) directory consists of the key MISS algorithm (`LAGS.py`) and the Python notebooks for both the real-world experiment and synthetic data experiment.
 To obtain the result, simply run the notebooks.

 ### Logistic Regression

-The [logistic_regression](logistic_regression) directory consists of the key MISS algorithm (`IF.py`) and both the python notebook for both the real-world experiment and synthetic data experiment.
+The [logistic_regression](logistic_regression) directory consists of the key MISS algorithm (`IF.py`) and the Python notebook for both the real-world experiment and synthetic data experiment.
 To obtain the result, simply run the notebooks.

 ### Multi-Layer Perceptron